sebastianbergmann/phpunit-documentation-english/src/assertions.rst

 Reports an error identified by ``$message`` if the value of ``$actualJson`` does not match the value of ``$expectedFile``.

+``assertJsonStringNotEqualsJsonFile()`` is the inverse of this assertion and takes the same arguments.

 .. literalinclude:: examples/assertions/JsonStringEqualsJsonFileTest.php
    :caption: Usage of assertJsonStringEqualsJsonFile()
    :language: php